Best 5 Apps to Improve Team Productivity (& Why They Work)

 • Increased absenteeism: Burnout can lead to increased sick days and absenteeism due to stress-related health issues.

-• High turnover rates: Employees who are experiencing burnout may be more likely to quit their jobs in search of a less stressful environment.
+• High turnover rates: Employees experiencing burnout may be more likely to leave for a less stressful environment.

 Strategies for Managing Stress and Preventing Burnout: